 The airline generally offers tons of perks which may include a credit for future flights, class upgrade, meal vouchers, frequent flyer miles or a hotel voucher if you need to stay overnight.
 However, the value of these perks doesn’t always add up to the compensation you’re due when airlines overbook flights.

 What if no one volunteers to give up their seat and you’re the unlucky one to get bumped?
-You’d be entitled to up to 400% of your one-way ticket price depending on how much time the delay cost you.
+If this happens you would be entitled to up to 400% of your one-way ticket price, depending on how much time the delay cost you.